 (Route combination number: 95)

-More an in-out concept than One-on-One, this works similarly to the Diagonal-Curl concept.
-This time, however, the Z-receiver can continue across the field until against man, and sit in a void against zone.
-Often paired with a vertical stretch from the opposite side to force the safeties to respect deep, this can be a good levels concept in the middle of the field as well.
+Some will use it as an In-out concept more than a one-on-one, but it works as either.
+This works similarly to the Diagonal-Curl concept or a diagonal 8.
+This time, however, the Z-receiver can continue across the field until against man, gaining separation on his final horizontal break, or sit in a void against zone.
+Often paired with a vertical stretch from the opposite side to force the safeties to respect deep.

 (Route combination number: K-16)